Go to the Home Page

 (top)

-Radio: UNESCO’s enduring commitment to information and communication
+Radio: Unesco's Long-Lasting Commitment to information and communication

-March 2024 -UNESCO has long recognized the global power of radio.
-Two years after its inception in 1945, UNESCO created its first broadcast facility to spread meaningful news to people around the world.
-Today, through radio projects and initiatives, the Organization supports Member States in facilitating access to crucial information.
+June 2024- UNESCO has long recognized the global power of radio.
+Since its creation in 1945, radio has been considered an important medium.
+Two years later, UNESCO created its first broadcaster to disseminate useful information to people around the world.
+Today, through radio projects and initiatives, the Organization helps Member States facilitate access to crucial information.

 https://www.unesco.org/en/articles/radio-unescos-enduring-commitment-information-and-communication